 - 1 tsp liquid Castile soap (I like Dr. Bronner’s)

-- About 1 1/2 cups water (you can also use distilled water if you like)
+- About 1 ½ cups water (you can also use distilled water if you like)

 - Spray Bottle

-Some people use citric acid to lower the Ph of homemade soap, but it’s not necessary with this recipe because we are using baking soda and a very gentle Castile soap.
+Some people use citric acid to lower the pH of homemade soap, but it’s not necessary with this recipe because we are using baking soda and a very gentle Castile soap.

-- Measure baking soda into a clean spray bottle.
+Step 1: Measure baking soda into a clean spray bottle.

-- Add 1 cup of room temperature water (not hot water) and replace the lid.
+Step 2: Add 1 cup of room temperature water (not hot water) and replace the lid.

-- Shake like crazy until the baking soda dissolves, less than a minute.
+Step 3: Shake like crazy until the baking soda dissolves, less than a minute.

-- Add Castile soap, replace the lid and gently swish in circles to combine.
+Step 4: Add Castile soap, replace the lid and gently swish in circles to combine.

 After adding the Castile soap, DO NOT shake the spray bottle like crazy, or your soap might make a bunch of bubbles (which isn’t the end of the world, but the solution won’t mix until the bubbles pop).

 Castile soap can sometimes leave white streaks on some surfaces.
-If this happens, just wipe with a damp cloth!
+If this happens, just wipe with a damp microfiber cloth!

 - Homemade Laundry Detergent